KacperOdzimek/Demiurg/README.md

 # Demiurg

-**Demiurg** is a minimalistic set of C99 libraries for application development.
+**Demiurg** is a minimalistic set of C99 libraries for application development, aiming to provide stable, cross-platform foundation in following areas:

-Framework areas of **interest** are:
-- **Graphics** — Demiurg provides an RHI that enables performant cross-platform rendering.
+- Graphics — Demiurg provides an RHI that enables performant cross-platform rendering.
-- **User Interface** — Demiurg provides a flexible, data-driven UI system suitable for both simple GUI applications and visually rich game UIs.
-- **Fast prototyping** — Demiurg requires little boilerplate (especially for a C application) and includes useful prefabs such as an intermediate shape rendering system.
+- Threading - Cross platform threading library included
+- Input - Allows reading input from mouse, keyboard and multiple gamepads
 - And much more in less-emphasized areas.

 # Design Points